Kpable/kpable.github.io/_games/movers-inc/movers-inc.md

 subtitle: (Ludem Dare 42)
 layout: project
 description: |
-  Game jam entry with a theme of "Running out of space".
+  Ludem Dare 43 Game jam entry with a theme of "Running out of space".
 An Overcooked inspired prototype in which you continuously get incoming packages and have to place as much as you can in the apartment.
 tags: [Ludem Dare, game jam, unity, magica voxel, voxel art]
 published: true
 screenshots: